meetergomeetergo Help

 Tips and Best Practices

-- Choose the right mode: Use "Maximize availability" when you want to show as many bookable slots as possible.
-Use "Equal distribution" when fair workload distribution is your priority.
+1. Choose the right mode: Use "Maximize availability" when you want priority stars or attendee host selection.
+Use "Load balancing" when fair workload distribution is your priority.

-- Review Regularly: Check the Host Selection History periodically to ensure appointments are being distributed as desired.
-If you notice imbalances, adjust availability or queue order.
+6. Review Regularly: Check the Host Selection History periodically to ensure appointments are being distributed as desired.
+If you notice imbalances, adjust availability, priority, or queue order.

 Was this article helpful?